Skip to Content

 Gluten Free Pie Crust

-1. Use COLD ingredients! (not room temperature!)
-COLD shortening or butter, ICE COLD water, you can even put your flours in the fridge for a bit if your house is on the warm side.
+1. Use COLD ingredients! (not room temperature!) cold butter or shortening, ice cold water.
+In addition, you can even put your flours in the fridge for a bit if your house is on the warm side.

 2. Don’t over work your dough.
 Try to handle it as little as possible to avoid melting the butter shortening, you want decent sized chunks of it in the dough when you roll it out.
 You can see in the pictures that there are some larger specs of fat.